The Developer’s Edge: How To Become A Senior Developer

 This is the section you have been waiting for (or so I am imagining… maybe nobody reads this… in which case I’ll just keep talking to myself).

 Follow the resources below and spend some time learning about each topic.
-If you are able to actively work on the skills below, you will be miles ahead of everybody else.
+If you are able to actively work on the skills below, you will be miles ahead of everybody else and be able to get hired as a Senior Developer.

 There will always be people with more experience than you in a field but you can work smarter and in a more efficient manner to accumulate different combinations of skills to set yourself apart.